This post contains affiliate links. For more information, click here.

 9. AN IRONING MAT - You'll need this when you want to iron flat the seams after you've pieced your material.
 It keeps them from feeling lumpy and bumpy in your finished quit.
 You'll also use it when binding, especially if you use a bias tape maker.
 A mat means you don't have to pull out your ironing board, but you definitely can use your ironing board if you prefer.

 11. SPRITZ BOTTLE - Perfect for spraying your seams to make the crease tighter.
 If you already have a fine spray bottle handy that you can fill with water, you're set.
+It really helps if your bottle has a mist function, so double check that if you have one you want to use.

 12. STORAGE CONTAINER - If you've got a large shoe box or a container around that size, it's a great place to put your quilt material, pattern, and any extra bits you've cut that you're saving "just in case" you've missed a step.
 I personally never throw any part of my quilt material away until I am totally done with the quilt.